Koha-Community/kohadocs/source/circulation.rst

     in from their account.

-You can cutomize the look of your self check-in screens by using the :ref:`SelfCheckInUserCSS <selfcheckinusercss-label>` system preference or the :ref:`SelfCheckInUserJS <selfcheckinuserjs-label>` system preference.
+You can cutomize the look of your self check-in screens by using the :ref:`SelfCheckInUserCSS` system preference or the :ref:`SelfCheckInUserJS` system preference.

-You can add content, like instructions on how to use the self check-in system for example, by using the :ref:`SelfCheckInMainUserBlock <selfcheckinmainuserblock-label>` system preference.
+You can add content, like instructions on how to use the self check-in system for example, by using the :ref:`SelfCheckInMainUserBlock` system preference.

 Statistics about the transactions made through the self check-in module are logged into the action\_logs table in the Koha database.
 You can therefore